 Brushfire might initially seem to be the best buy for your money.
-Yet there must be some reason that Cyclone's stock is selling at 121⁄2 times earnings.
+Yet there must be some reason that Cyclone's stock is selling at 121/2 times earnings.
 In general, a higher P/E ratio indicates the market is more optimistic about a company's growth potential than it is about a company with a lower P/E ratio.
 The market price of a company's stock reflects judgments about both the company's current results and expectations about future results.
 Investors cannot make informed use of these ratios for investment decisions without examining the reasons behind the ratios.
-In October 2009, when the Dow Jones Industrial Average was around 9,000 points, the average P/E ratio for the companies in the Dow Jones Industrial Average was around 17.
+Recently the average P/E ratio for the companies in the Dow Jones Industrial Average was around 18.